longnca/cpp-coding-practice/README.md

 9. Write a C++ program to reverse a given array of integers of length 5.
 (Reversing arrays is a basic yet fundamental problem that tests understanding of array manipulation.)
 10. Write a C++ program to count the even number of elements in a given array of integers.

+## If Statements exercises

+1. Simple Calculator: Write a program that takes two integers and a character ('+', '-', '*', '/') as input and uses an if statement to output the result of the operation.
+2. Grading System: Write a program that takes a score from 0 to 100 and uses a series of if statements to print the corresponding grade (A, B, C, D, F).
+3. Age Group Classifier: Use if statements to classify and print the age group of a person (child, teen, adult, senior) based on their age provided as input.
+4. Basic Authentication: Simulate a login system where the user inputs a username and password.
+Use if statements to check if the entered credentials match stored values.
+5. Find the Largest: Write a program that takes three integers and uses nested if statements to find and print the largest.
+6. Switch Case Menu: Implement a menu using a switch case that allows the user to select from different options (e.g., '1' for adding a new record, '2' for deleting a record).
+7. Number Properties: Use if and else to check and print whether a number is positive, negative, or zero.
+8. Leap Year Checker: Write a program that uses if statements to determine whether a year is a leap year.
+9. Traffic Light Simulator: Use a switch case to simulate traffic light changes and corresponding actions (e.g., 'G' for green, 'R' for red).
+10. Simple Interest Calculator: Write a program that calculates simple interest using the formula `I = P x R x T` and prints the result, where I is interest, P is principal amount, R is rate, and T is time.
+Use if to validate input values are not negative.

 ## For-loop exercises

 1. Write a program in C++ to check whether a number is prime or not.